 This newsreel shows the Catholic Emancipation Centenary Celebration which took place at the Rock of Cashel in June 1929.
 This was the first time mass was celebrated on the Rock in 300 years.
 Count John McCormack, a famous Irish tenor can be seen performing to the enormous crowd during the Mass.

 The Rock of Cashel comprises five buildings, the oldest of which, the Round Tower, dates from the early 12th Century.
-The outstanding Romanesque chapel, named after King Cormac, dates from the same period, while construction on the largest building on the site, the Cathedral, began in the 1290s.
+The outstanding Romanesque chapel, named after King Cormac, dates from the same period.
+Construction of the largest building on the site, the Cathedral, began in the 1290s.